Kietpawpan/flood/README.md

 The hazard quotient is a useful metric for quantifying flood risk.
 Here's a breakdown of the concept:

 ### Hazard Quotient (HQ)
-__Formula:__ HQ = Actual Water Volume / Water Volume Causing Flood Height of X Meters
+__Formula:__ HQ = Actual Water Volume / Water Volume Causing Flood Height of x Meters

 __Interpretation:__
 - HQ < 1: The area is at low risk of flooding.
 The actual water volume is less than what's needed to reach the specified flood height.